mnagdycnn/longer-permalinks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extend your WP slugs and titles to allow more characters.
-Useful for long permalinks on languages using non-latin characters.
-Plugin is build in a future compatible way (relevant WordPress core updates are always respected).
-(Required at least MySQL 5.0.3)
+Allow long permalinks in your WordPress.
+Useful especially for using non-latin characters in permalinks.
+Respects all future relevant core updates.

 == Description ==